rinyadav/Rinkiportfolio/docs/prd.md

 \n## 5.
 Design Style\n
 ### 5.1 Visual Approach
 - Modern and professional aesthetic with clean layouts
-- Card-based design for projects, services, and content sections
+- Card-based design for projects and content sections
 - Grid layout for project gallery with filtering capability
 - Timeline visualization for experience section with interactive elements
 - Card-based layout for education with institution branding